Why is oral hygiene so important?

 If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Woodbridge Office Phone Number 732-636-8002.

-Dr. Alb recommends using a soft to medium tooth brush.
+Dr. Alb or Dr. Patel recommends using a soft to medium tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.

 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.
 Don’t forget to gently brush the surrounding gum tissue.